ronglasmann/node-sql-db/Readme.md

 # node-sql-db

-A wrapper around various NodeJS database drivers that provides a simple and consistent api for database structure maintenance and usage. **Please note** this initial release provides support for SQLite databases.
+A wrapper around multiple NodeJS database drivers providing a simple and consistent api for relational database interaction and maintenance of database structures. **Please note:** this release provides support for SQLite and MySQL databases.
 Support for additional platforms is coming soon.

 ## Design and inspiration

 Release management of database structure alongside related applications can become challenging as applications evolve throughout their lifetimes.
 Traditionally this is accomplished through manually applied databases changes and/or SQL DDL scripts that are executed in a coordinated manner with application releases.
-As systems grow in complexity this approach can become difficult to maintain and error-prone.
+As systems grow in complexity this approach can become difficult to sustain and error-prone.

 node-sql-db allows application code to be responsible for managing the state of database structures it depends upon.
-When a database connection is obtained through node-sql-db the library evaluates the version of one or more "named schemas" in the database and executes DDL and/or DML as needed to bring them in sync with the state expected by the application.
-The database connection is only returned to the caller after any needed database updates are applied.
+When a database connection is obtained through node-sql-db the library automatically evaluates the version of one or more "named schemas" in the database and executes DDL and/or DML as needed to bring them in sync with the state expected by the application.
+The database connection is only returned to the caller after any necessary database updates are applied.

 **Features:**

  * Management of database structure within related application code
- * SQLite databases supported via sqlite3 integration
+ * SQLite databases supported via require("sqlite3")
+ * MySQL databases supported via require("mysql")
  * Simple and consistent usage pattern

 ## Installation